rishidhar5788/slack-sf-integration/README.md

  	  for the cases that are created after the entered date in "YYYY-MM-DD" format

-load your environment variables from .env file that you can store anywhere in the project folder
+load your environment variables from .env file that you can store anywhere in the project folder.
-Following the values that you would need in the .env file
+Following are the values that you would need in the .env file
  1. SLACK_BASE_URL - Slack base URL for API call
  2. SLACK_CHANNL_ID - Channel ID to see the details
  3. SF_BASE_URL - Salesforce Base URL